HPQCI/HPQCI.github.io/index.md

 ## Call for Papers

 The integration of QC into HPC centers has become a topic of increasing interest and urgency.
-This workshop will focus on the actions needed to achieve this integration when addressing various layers, including:
+This workshop will focus on the actions needed to achieve this integration when addressing various layers.

+**Topics of Interests**:

-*	programming models
+*	Programming models for HPC-Quantum integration
-*	environmental and infrastructure requirements
+*	Environmental and infrastructure considerations
-*	integrated scheduling environments
+*	Integrated scheduling environments
-*	operating system extensions
+*	Operating system extensions for seamless integration
+*	Case studies and real-world applications
+*	Quantum software stacks and toolkits
+*	Benchmarking and performance evaluation of HPC-Quantum systems
+*	Scalability challenges in HPC-Quantum systems
+*	Quantum-accelerated HPC

 Papers that are accepted will be included in the **Conference Proceedings available in the ACM Digital Library**.
 All submitted papers should represent original work that has not been previously published or is currently under consideration for any other conference or journal. papers uploaded to the arXiv are eligible, as arXiv doos not provide peer reviewe and so does not count as a prior pubblication.
 Reviewing process will conducted in a single-blind manner.